PourquieLab/website/content/authors/clement/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: PhD in Mechanical Engineering, MIT
+bio: PhD in Metabolic Biochemistry, European Institute of Chemistry and Biology, University of Bordeaux, France.
+Under the supervision of Dr Raul V Duran

 interests:
   - Developmental Biology
-  - Active Matter
+  - Spatial metabolomics
-  - Biophysics
+  - Mass spectrometry